cs4241-22a/a1-gettingstarted/README.md

 - **Animation with JS**:
--  JS animation: press "A" "S" "D" "F" to change the background color, "R" to reset
+-  JS animation: press "A" "S" "D" "F" "G" to change the background color, "R" to reset

 - **Extra tags**: